Blog Archives

 Posted in Blog

 by Junko Winch Module Evaluation Questionnaires (MEQs) are an important source of student feedback on teaching and learning.
-They are also often relied upon as evidence cases for promotion and teaching.
+They are also often relied upon as evidence cases for promotion for tutors.
 However, in their current form they suffer from low

 Posted in Blog